tborychowski/gulp-rollup-plugin/README.md

 Borrowed from [gulp-better-rollup](https://github.com/MikeKovarik/gulp-better-rollup) and upgraded to an ES module and Gulp v4.

+Disclaimer: This package works for me.
+If it doesn't work for you, feel free to fork it and make it work.

 ## Installation
 ```sh
 npm i -D rollup gulp-best-rollup